 5 tips to get the Perfect Moss Garden

 For a long time, people have been doing whatever they can to get rid of the moss growing in their yards.
-If you are trying to get rid of moss in your garden without success, maybe it is time to think about constructing a moss garden instead.
+If you try to get rid of moss in your garden without success, maybe it is time to think about constructing a moss garden instead.

 Moss, in the right area, can be an excellent landscaping idea.
-There are many types of moss including cushion moss, carpet moss, fern moss, hair cap moss, and mood moss.
-No matter what type of moss you choose, there are certain tips to help you get the perfect moss garden.
+There are many types of moss, including cushion moss, carpet moss, fern moss, hair cap moss, and mood moss.
+No matter what type of moss you choose, there are specific tips to help you get the perfect moss garden.

 1. Choose Your Preferred Moss Plants

 Mosses can be either acrocarps or pleurocarps.
 The pleurocarps grow fast and resemble creeping vines.
 The fern moss and carpet moss fall into this category.
-On the other hand, acrocarps mosses grow in an upright manner, spread slowly and have a tight formation that prevents the weed from sprouting.
+On the other hand, a CRO carps mosses grow reasonably, spread slowly, and have a tight formation that prevents the weed from sprouting.

-In this category are cushionmoss, hair cap moss, and mood moss.
-Cushionmoss is very beautiful especially because it can either be grayish green or white.
+In this category are cushion moss, hair cap moss, and mood moss.
+Cushionmoss is very beautiful mainly because it can either be grayish-green or white.